amybiggy/harbourbookclub/README.md

 ### Site Purpose

 The purpose of the Harbour Book Club website is for readers to find a local book club to join and meet new people who share their hobby.

+### User Stories

+As a reader I want:

+1. A website that is easy toread and navigate
+2. Clear information about the club; where they meet, dates and times, what kind of books are read etc
+3. To feel welcome joining a new club

+As the owner of the club I want:

+1. To provide clear and relevant information regarding the book club
+2. To provide a plkace for people to ask any questions they might have regarding the club
+3. To give details of meeting and make new members feel welcome to join

 ### Goals